 Connecticut Food Stamps Interview Process

 When your application is complete, you must undergo an interview.
 This part of the process allows you to verify the information you provided.
-During the interview, a caseworker may also ask for any details that might have been missing on your application.
+During the interview, a caseworker may also ask for any details that might have been missing from your application.

 It is possible to have a food stamps phone interview in most cases.
 However, you may need to attend an in-person interview when a phone meeting is not an option.